Dylan-George-Field/Dylan-George-Field.github.io/_posts/CRF250Rally/2020-06-22-tusk-pannier-rack.md

 </picture>

 <blockquote>
   The right hand side has a similar 2 inch gap to the standard exhaust.
-It could be brought in.
-An aftermarket exhaust can see further gains.
+You can close it more with an aftermarket exhaust.
 </blockquote>

 <picture>